geblanco/academic-kickstart/content/talk/GCP - UNED/index.md

   country: Spain

 summary: Introduction to cloud computing and best practices in Google Cloud Platform.
-abstract: "Introduct the core concepts and some good practices to operate succesfully in GCP.
-A repo with scripts to handle GCP is also included"
+abstract: "Introduction to core concepts and some good practices to operate succesfully in GCP.
+A repo with scripts to handle GCP is also included.
+The talk was given in spanish."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.